Range of costs

 - Allegations of discrimination which are linked to the dismissal

-There will be an additional charge for attending a tribunal hearing of up to nine or 10 hours for a full day.
 The length of the hearing is determined by an employment judge.
-If the claim is only for unfair dismissal or wrongful dismissal with no allegations of discrimination or other claims, it is likely a full hearing of your case would take one to three days or exceptionally four days depending on the complexity.
+If the claim is only for unfair dismissal or wrongful dismissal with no allegations of discrimination or other claims, it is likely a full hearing of your case would take two to three days or exceptionally four days depending on the complexity.

 The fees set out above cover all of the work in relation to the following key stages of a claim.

 - Taking your initial instructions, reviewing the papers and advising you on merits and likely compensation (This is likely to be revisited throughout the matter and is subject to change)

 - Entering into pre-claim conciliation to explore whether a settlement can be reached although pre-claim conciliation through ACAS is often better conducted direct with you

 - Preparing and filing claim or response

 - Reviewing and advising on claim or response from the other party

 - Exploring settlement and negotiating settlement throughout the process